- General Questions

 Yes.
 When you log in, our website stores a small text file called a cookie on your computer.
 If you are unable to log in or enter a result after creating a new profile it is usually due to the cookie setting on your browser.
 See "I am having trouble logging in/out" on how to fix this.

-- When do the rankings start and end each year?
+- When do the logbook and rankings start and end each year?

 - Some of my past workouts have not been archived.
 Why?

-Only those workouts that are in your online logbook prior to the start of a new ranking year are included in Archived Results.
-(Each ranking year runs from May 1–April 30.)
+Only those workouts that are in your online logbook prior to the start of a new logbook and ranking year are included in Archived Results.
+(Each logbook and ranking year runs from May 1–April 30.)

-- Can I enter workouts from a past ranking year into my logbook?
+- Can I enter workouts from a past logbook and ranking year into my logbook?

 Yes.
 You can do this under History, by clicking the Add new historical monthly total link.

 - I use RowPro/Concept2 Utility to upload meters to my logbook.
-Can I upload meters from a past ranking year?
+Can I upload meters from a past logbook and ranking year?

 No. You’ll need to add these meters manually under the History tab by clicking the Add new historical monthly total link.

-- Do lifetime meters start over with the new ranking year?
+- Do lifetime meters start over with the new logbook and ranking year?

 No. Your lifetime meters are just that: all the meters you've logged in your lifetime.
-This value gets carried forward from ranking year to ranking year.
+This value gets carried forward from one logbook and ranking year to the next.

 Profiles and Logging In/Out